Share your love for learning

 - Malone also offers a number of graduate programs, all leading to the Master of Arts in Education.

-As a future educator, you are in the classroom early and often via what we call "Field Experience."
-These experiences allow you exposure to the elementary classroom before your student teaching experience.
-Then, the student teaching semester serves as the culminating experience for the initial teacher education programs.
-It is the student teacher's opportunity to, within a structured, supervised field experience, refine skills, integrate theory and practice, and demonstrate accomplishment of the Malone University Teacher Candidate Proficiencies and the Ohio Standards for the Teaching Profession.
+As a future educator, you are in the classroom early and often through field experiences.
+These opportunities provide exposure to the elementary classroom prior to student teaching.
+The student teaching semester serves as the culminating experience for the initial teacher education programs.
+Student teaching provides the opportunity to refine skills, integrate theory and practice, and demonstrate accomplishment within a structured, supervised setting.

 After graduating from Malone, Rebecca's connections in the area enabled her to land a job teaching sixth-grade language arts at Ohio's Cloverleaf Middle School.